 As a side note, I tried to find the “perfect” amount of electrolytes to try to mimic at home, but there is such a wide variety of opinions on this (and some sport experts say that there are varying degrees of electrolytes in people’s sweat, so replacing them varies from person to person) that it was impossible to find.
 In the end, I’d say just drink what sounds good and feels good for your body.
 After a quick workout, drinking some water and eating a nourishing meal will be fine for most of us.
 After a day in the hot sun or sweating a lot while taking a long run, you may want a more mineral-rich drink.

-One of the best options is simply drinking coconut water.
+One of the best options is simply drinking coconut water (affiliate link).
 The balance of electrolytes in coconut water mimics your blood’s electrolyte balance perfectly and it is refreshing and delicious too.
 You can add some delicious fruit juice in to flavor it, if you like.
+I mix it with a berry flavored kombucha for a light, refreshing drink.

 You can also make a homemade “V8” style juice, if you own a juicer, using tomatoes, celery, carrots, a bit of parsley, a handful of greens, and even onion and garlic or red pepper (celery contains natural sodium, and can make this juice a bit “salty” in taste, but some people like to add a dash more of unrefined salt and ground pepper too).
 Another option is a simple vegetable and fruit juice using 6 celery sticks, 1 apple, and half of a lemon.